 I was talking with my ADHD coach, the infinitely patient Carolyn D’Argenio.
 The best part about working with Carolyn was that she understood the way I work: I am a solution objector.
 I dismiss it, give all the reasons it won’t work and discount it.
 She hears me out, doesn’t take offense, and then tells me to do what she said.

 Calendars Seemed Kinda Frumpy To Me

 Calendars were like station wagons in my mind.
 Or maybe they were a frumpy soccer mom in sweatpants.
+I couldn’t make peace with planning, and it drove me crazy.
 I had spent a long time crafting a self-image in my mind as a free-spirited, vivacious bohemian.
 Bohemians go where they want when they please.
 Bohemians emote their way to appointments, and if they miss them, oh well.
 They DON’T do calendars.
 Calendars = Corny.

 “So how are you going to get places,” asked Carolyn.
 I really thought about that question, because although it was simple, it brought me to a deep realization.
 The answer?
 I wasn’t getting places.

 I had doctor’s appointments I was missing, meetings I wanted to go to, and family events I had forgotten.
 I was spinning my wheels.
 See, when you don’t know where you are going, you just may end up going nowhere, literally.

 This was going to require a major paradigm shift.